 - Run the QuickBooks Point-of-sale Clean-up Company Data Utility.

 What about Part 2 of this series

-In Part-2 of this series we will look examine the Clean Up Company Data Utility which is designed to repair transaction and list damage in your QuickBooks Point-of-sale data file, but it is limited to damage it is programmed to fix.
+In Part-2 of this series (link shown in related articles below) we will look at what you need to do to repair corrupted QB-POS data, and examine the Clean Up Company Data Utility which is designed to repair transaction and list damage in your QuickBooks Point-of-sale data file, but it is limited to damage it is programmed to fix.

 Note: While the Verify Data utility is located on a 'hidden menu', the procedures outlined in this article (including access to the 'hidden menu') are public knowledge having been published in Intuit Technical Support (KBA) Knowledge Based Article SLN88278.